 - Visit a website like FixMySpeakers or OnlineToneGenerator.

 - On FixMySpeakers, tap the water droplet button to start playing a sound.

 - On OnlineToneGenerator, tap PLAY.
 You may use the slider to adjust the frequency.
 Take caution.
 Make sure not to damage your iPhone speakers!

 - Once water droplets stop coming out of the speaker grills, pause the sound.

 - Dry water using a fan or blower: Apple recommends using a fan or blower to accelerate the water evaporation.
 Make sure to take proper caution while following this.

 - Silica gel (better than rice): Yes, unboiled rice works.
 But it is a slow process that may take over 24 hours.
 I suggest using silica gel to get better and quicker results.
 For this, keep your iPhone in a closed box with a few packets of silica gel.

 - Apple support: Finally, if you believe that your iPhone speakers still sound muddy, give it some hours, and then contact Apple Support.
 You may also take your device for inspection at an Apple Store or authorized service center.

-This is how you can get water out of the iPhone speakers.
 I hope this guide helped you.
-If you have further questions, please reach me via the comments section below.
+If you have further questions, please reach me via the comments section below👍.

 Check Out Next: